Syndiant

 Single Pulse Drive

-High color field rates require high speed liquid crystals (LC); however, these LC blends typically have very asymmetric rise and fall-times.
-Compared to complex multiple pulse digital schemes, a single pulse technique based on pulse width modulation (PWM) has the advantage of ensured monotonicity where longer duration pixel drive time equates to a brighter output regardless of liquid crystal switching characteristics.
+High color field rates require high-speed liquid crystals (LC); however, these LC blends typically have very asymmetric rise and fall times.
+Compared to complex multiple pulse digital schemes, a single pulse technique based on pulse width modulation (PWM) has the advantage of ensured monotonicity, where longer duration pixel drive time equates to a brighter output regardless of liquid crystal switching characteristics.

 Small Highly Parallel on-Display SIMD Processing

-Syndiant on-display processing efficiently generates a single pulse from encode pixel values to simultaneously drive every pixel on the display device.
+Syndiant on-display processing efficiently generates a single pulse from encoded pixel values to simultaneously drive every pixel on the display device.
 Independently controlling millions of pixels while updating at high field rates of field sequential color would be impractical without on-display processing.

 Q-View

 As displays move to higher resolutions, power consumption tends to increase linearly with pixel count.
-Since a 4K display has 4X the number of pixels as 1080p, power consumption of the display backplane will also increase by 4X.
+Since a 4K display has 4x the number of pixels as 1080p, power consumption of the display backplane will also increase by 4x.

 News